KamzaManyama/KamzaManyama/README.md

 ## Tech Stack & Competency

 Ratings reflect hands-on production use across the roles and projects above (scale: 3 = Proficient · 4 = Advanced · 5 = Expert).

+Rather than list tools I've simply been exposed to, the tables below score each skill against how much real production weight it's actually carried — time spent, the complexity of the systems it was used in, and whether it was core to delivery or a supporting tool.
+Frontend and QA automation sit highest because they've been the backbone of every role so far; backend, database, and SEO are strong and improving with each project; and anything still building toward that bar is called out honestly rather than inflated.

 **Frontend**